DANCE 100: Dance Appreciation

 Contemporary Movement Lab I consists of contemporary dance technique supported by Improvisation experiences, increasing the students ability and understanding of movement connections and the creative process.
 Contemporary Movement Lab I is designed to expose the student dancer to the style and techniques of contemporary dance as it uses the creative process for expression and performance.
 The intermediate level dancer will be developed through higher level of movement requirements, floor work, and strengthening experiences with the support of improvisation as a tool.

-DANCE 366 Contemporary Movement Lab II (3)
+DANCE 366: Contemporary Movement Lab II (3 credits)

 Contemporary Movement Lab II is designed to further expose the student dancer to the style and techniques of contemporary dance and the use of composition and choreography for expression and performance.
 Regular technique classes will challenge the students while increasing their ability, strength, flexibility, and understanding of the physical bodily connections required to fully express and communicate through movement.

-DANCE 466 Contemporary Movement Lab III (3)
+DANCE 466: Contemporary Movement Lab III (3 credits)